0LNetworkCommunity/libra-legacy-v6/config/management/0L-README.md

 ```
 sudo apt-get update
-sudo apt-get install build-essential cmake clang llvm libgmp-dev
+sudo apt-get install build-essential cmake clang llvm libgmp-dev cargo
 ```

-You will also need to make sure that rust is installed and that you are running NIGHTLY.
+You will also need to make sure that rust is installed and that you are running rust NIGHTLY.

 If you are going to do anything with cargo, install it:
 `sudo apt install cargo`